 Session #1: Review the client’s current state of health.

 Session #2: Future visioning and setting 3-6 month goals.

 Sessions #3-10: Work toward 3-6 month goals incrementally.

-Note: This program is currently available for Southern California residents only.
+Note: This program is currently available for U.S. residents only.
 Limited spaces available.
 Applicants will be taken on a first-come basis.

 WHO ARE THE HEALTH COACHES?

 National Board for Health and Wellness Coaching (NBHWC), the credentialing organization for Health and Wellness Coaches, defines them as coaches who “partner with clients seeking self-directed, lasting changes, aligned with their values, which promote health and wellness and, thereby, enhance well-being.
 In the course of their work health and wellness coaches display unconditional positive regard for their clients and a belief in their capacity for change, and honoring that each client is an expert on his or her life, while ensuring that all interactions are respectful and non-judgmental.”

 Our health coaches have completed a NBHWC-approved health and wellness coaching program and demonstrated the knowledge, tasks, and skills essential to the practice of health and wellness coaching.
 Our coaches have passed the new Health and Wellness Certifying Exam, recognized by the National Board of Medical Examiners, earning the title of National Board Certified Health & Wellness Coach (NBC-HWC).